 5) There are claim limits

-While still a minor point, the group term has limited liability for certain claims.
+While still a minor point, the group term has limited caps for certain claims.

 For acts of terrorism or in the event of a war, claims are heavily limited.